hamidreza-s/Tnesia/README.md

 **Query filtermap**

+Queries a timeline to return records with filltering and mapping.

 ```erlang
 tnesia_api:query_filtermap(Query, FiltermapFun) -> [Record]
 ```

 **Query foreach**

+Queries a timeline and traverse on the records.

 ```erlang
 tnesia_api:query_foreach(Query, ForeachFun) -> ok
 ```

 **Query raw**

+Queries a timeline deciding on the return and traversal method.

 ```erlang
 tnesia_api:query_raw(Query, Return, Fun) -> [Record] | ok